isevr/MultiDiceProbability/README.md

    - If you roll 1 blue die, 2 red dice, and 1 green die, and you want to know the probability of achieving at least 2 successes, the program computes the probabilities for every combination of success and failure for these dice and sums the relevant probabilities.

 2. **Recommendation for Six-Sided Dice**:
-   - To recommend the number of six-sided dice that should be rolled to achieve the same probability of success, the program assumes a **50% success rate** for each die (since success on a six-sided die is defined as rolling a 4 or higher).
+   - To recommend the number of six-sided dice that should be rolled to achieve the same probability of success.
    - It then calculates the number of dice needed to achieve the same overall probability of hitting at least the target number of successes using six-sided dice.
    - This part of the program uses an iterative method to find the smallest number of six-sided dice required to match or exceed the target success probability by summing the probabilities for different numbers of successes using the binomial distribution.